 I cannot stress enough how important it is to remember being human outside of your freelance life.
 Sounds easy?
 Not always.

 Find friends who you can be yourself with, who you can talk about not-only-business with too.
-Friends who want to go for a margarita with me on Taco Tuesday’s is so important to me to avoid burnout.
+Friends who want to go for a margarita with me on Taco Tuesday’s, a hike in the morning or to jazz friday’s at the museum are so important to me to avoid burnout.

 9. Freelancing takes time